 Other companies might try to sell you on inferior basement waterproofing solutions.
 Our products have been developed, patented, and perfected by Basement Systems®, Inc. -- the world's largest network of basement waterproofing contractors.

-Whether you live in Yonkers, Stamford, Norwalk, Poughkeepsie, New Haven, Danbury or White Plains, our basement experts will show you how we can customize your waterproofing solution to keep the basement dry all the time!
+If you live in Stamford, Yonkers, Norwalk, Danbury, New Haven, Poughkeepsie, Greenwich, Ossining, New Rochelle, White Plains or the nearby areas, our basement experts will show you how we can customize your waterproofing solution to keep the basement dryall the time!
 For a free, no-obligation waterproofing cost quote, contact us by phone or e-mail today!

 Heavy equipment is brought in to dig out the entire perimeter of the basement.
 New drain lines are installed, and sometimes a waterproof coating is applied to foundation walls.
 This waterproofing strategy is expensive and often damages lawn and garden areas.
 Exterior drains are prone to clogging with silt and roots over time.